ChristianVillalba/the-complete-web-development-bootcamp/10 - PostgreSQL/README.md

                     * We rely on Postgres to autogenerate it
     * In case we need to reedit fields in the table we created:
         * Tables> **capitals** > Right click > properties > Columns > *edit* > Save
-        * Ready to be imported agian.
+        * Ready to be imported again.

 ### READ data from a Postgres database